kujirahand/tkeasygui-python/README.md

 ## About the relationship with PySimpleGUI

-Fundamentally, it is compatible with PySimpleGUI.
-Programs can be written using the same event model.
+- When utilizing basic features, it is compatible with PySimpleGUI.
+You can write programs using the same event model as PySimpleGUI.
+- The names of basic GUI components are also kept the same.
+However, while some property names differ, many unique features have been implemented.
-It should be noted that while it was developed with reference to PySimpleGUI, it has been reimplemented from scratch.
+- This project was developed with PySimpleGUI in mind, but has been implemented entirely from scratch.
+There are no licensing issues.
-Many unique features have been expanded.
-The basic Elements have been given the same names.
-However, the names of some properties are different.

-We are not considering full compatibility with PySimpleGUI.
+- We are not considering full compatibility with PySimpleGUI.

 ## Link